henryoier/leetcode/Leetcode Log.md

 Greedy.
 1 WA the if else structure is not clear
 2 WA Since there will be negative product, need calculate twice for order and reversed.

+155_MinStack 2Y
+1 TLE
+2 Keep a min and refresh it to reduce time cost